Here is a list of answers to frequently asked questions about ECCO.

 Who is eligible to participate in TCL’s Early College Credit Opportunities?

 - Students enrolled in public, private, or approved home-schooled program that are in high school, have appropriate placement scores, and maintain a 2.0 GPA for all high school coursework are eligible to participate.
-The COMPASS or ASSET placement test results will determine course eligibility.
+The ACCUPLACER placement test results will determine course eligibility.
 We also accept AP Exam Scores, as well as SAT and ACT Test Scores.

 How much does it cost to take an ECCO course?